fxlui/medician/README.md

 Special thanks to:

-- Dr. Mark Wong,
+- Dr. Mark Wong
-- Dr. Joseph Lee,
+- Dr. Joseph Lee

 for agreeing to be interviewed and providing us with their medical expertise.